Alex-and-er-ge/Audio-tone-generator-GUI/README.md

 # Py-audio-tone-generator
-Simple audio frequency generator on Python
+Simple audio frequency generator on Python with GUI